Ghost stations: abandoned subways around the world

 Disused tunnels at Euston, London, UK

-When the mainline station was rebuilt in the 1960s, along with the then-new Victoria line, the old connecting passageways, some of the tunnels and ticket hall became redundant.
-The London Transport Museum typically runs regular tours and they're due to resume in 2022.
+When the mainline station was rebuilt in the 1960s along with the then-new Victoria line, the old connecting passageways, some of the tunnels and ticket hall became redundant.
+The London Transport Museum usually runs regular tours.

 Peter Macdiarmid/Getty Images